Why can I sometimes smell my chimney in the house?

 Will sweeping of my flue make my house messy?

-NO, we take every step to ensure maximum cleanliness.
-This includes the usage of clean tarps, a commercial vacuum to eliminate odors in the customer’s home.
+NO, our members take every step to ensure maximum cleanliness.
+This includes the usage of clean tarps and a commercial vacuum to eliminate odors in the customer’s home.

 How often should I get my chimney swept?

 The National Fire Protection Association (NFPA) recommends that a homeowner have their chimney inspected yearly and serviced as needed.

 How often should I have my chimney inspected?

 The National Fire Protection Association recommends that you have your chimney inspected yearly.